My Fussy Eater | Easy Family Recipes

 2. If you are using chicken mince you can skip this step but if you are using whole chicken breasts then add them to a food processor and pulse until the meat has broken down to a mince-like consistency.

 4. Take a tablespoon size amount of the mixture, roll into a ball and place on the baking tray.
-You should be able to make about 28 meatballs from this, or less if you make them bigger.
+You should be able to make about 24 meatballs in total.

 6. Serve immediately with breadsticks and crudites for a finger food style meal or with spaghetti and sauce for a more traditional meatball dinner.